 We have a large number of dogs and cats in need of a loving home.
 Visit our great facility to meet some of our adoptable animals.
-Adoption fees range from $80-$100.
-This fee pays for sterilization as well as shots and initial medical care.
+Adoption fee is $90.
+This fee pays for checkup, sterilization, heartworm/FIV/FeLV test, vaccinations and micro-chipping of feline.
 Give one of our wonderful dogs or cats a home.
 You'll be saving a life and gaining a lifelong friend!

 Hours of Operation

 The Animal Services office and shelter is located at 4500 Kramer Street, just off the 4600 block of South University Avenue and First Tee Way.

 8:00 AM to 5:00 PM

 Kennels open to the public at 10:00 AM